jundalisay/spblist/content/en/material/fallacies/string.md

 In this way, it uses predefined levels, as "dimensions", like Quantum Mechanics in the small-scale, and the arbitrary warping of spacetime in the large scale.

+### General Relativity is False

 The big problem with this is that General Relativity is a false theory to begin with because it negates the aether by enshrining electromagnetism which is inferior both to the aether and spacetime.

 This makes spacetime arbitrary, leading to make-your-own-spatecimes like Taub-Nut, Godel, DeSitter, etc.

 As a result, General Relativity messes up Quantum Mechanics and renders it forever incomplete.

+This is similar to Ptolemy's geocentric theory which also was accurate and was able to predict the measurements of astronomical bodies.
+However, it started to collapse when it started to make wrong predictions.

+Nowadays, General Relativity also has wrong predictions such as:
+- dark matter, wormholes, and white holes that have never been found
+- dark energy which does not have the same dynamics as gravity

 String theory is really a Frankenstein theory that creates arbitrary dimensions.
 This arbitrariness makes it unscientific and untestable.